w3c/permissions-ws-2022/papers/Jin-Permission-Position.md

 - What are the potential drawbacks of this new paradigm?
 - When would this new paradigm fail?
-- What are the low-risk fine-grained permissions?
+- What are low-risk fine-grained permissions?
 - When do we need approvals from users?
-For example, assuming a system offers a differential privacy guarantee, can we grant permission by default?
+For example, assuming a system offers a differential privacy guarantee, can we grant permissions by default?

 ## Links to supporting materials